-Tour this special archipelago known as Haida Gwaii, or, formerly, the Queen Charlotte Islands:
+Tour this wildlife-rich island archipelago known as Haida Gwaii, or, formerly, the Queen Charlotte Islands:

-- Over a hundred and fifty islands on North America's western edge.
-Rainforests draped with moss.
+- Cruise 140+ islands on North America's western edge.

-Join Maple Leaf for a weeklong adventure tour by land and sea of Haida Gwaii, including Gwaii Haanas National Park and Marine Conservation Area Reserve and Haida Heritage site.
+Join Maple Leaf for a weeklong adventure tour by land and sea of Haida Gwaii, including the place that's on many peoples' bucket lists: Gwaii Haanas National Park and Marine Conservation Area Reserve and Haida Heritage Site.

 Rich wildlife and evolutionary changes have led scientists to dub these islands "the Canadian Galapagos".

 Special feature >> Read why May/June is the peak season to visit Gwaii Haanas

 Haida Gwaii: Islands at the Edge of the World

 One story goes that long ago, after the ice receded and the floodwaters lowered, Raven walked along a beach in Haida Gwaii, looking for occupation.
 He found some creatures in a shell and convinced them to come out.
 These were the first Haida, the first people, and they have lived here ever since.